abitofhelp/servicelib/signal/README.md

 - **Multiple Signal Handling**: Handle multiple signals with forced exit on second signal
 - **Logging Integration**: Comprehensive logging of shutdown events

 ## Installation

 ```bash
 go get github.com/abitofhelp/servicelib/signal
 ```

 ## Quick Start

-See the [Basic Signal Handling example](../examples/signal/basic_signal_handling_example.go) for a complete, runnable example of how to use the Signal module.
+See the [Basic Signal Handling example](../EXAMPLES/signal/basic_signal_handling_example.go) for a complete, runnable example of how to use the Signal module.

+## Configuration

+See the [Configuration example](../EXAMPLES/signal/configuration_example.go) for a complete, runnable example of how to configure the signal.

 ## API Documentation